Marioqwe/easy_ssl/README.md

     bash get_ssl_cert.sh --info

-To renew the certificate, include the generated `nginx.conf` file in your nginx configuration and run the following command:
+To renew the certificate:

     bash get_ssl_cert.sh --renew --dev-server

+If you already have nginx up and listening on port 80, simply include the generated `nginx.conf` file in your main nginx configuration file and run the above command without the `dev-server` option.

 To revoke the certificate: